pv(1) — Linux manual page

 OPTIONS top

-rate is switched on).
-Otherwise, only those display types that
+given.
+Otherwise, only those display types that are explicitly

 -p, --progress